Prismatic crystals over the de Rham period sheaf: Introduction

-The very fact that evaluations of \emph{crystals} should induce certain \emph{differential modules} (i.e., the log connections in this case) is a familiar phenomenon (say, in the classical crystalline theory), but we have had substantial difficulty in obtaining Theorem \ref{thm-intro-logconn}.
-A major obstacle is a ``correct" description of a related cosimplicial ring $\gs_\dR^{\bullet, +}$, cf. \S \ref{sec: cosimp rings}, which is the ``de Rham variant" of the cosimplicial ring $\gs^{\bullet}$ built from the Breuil-Kisin prism.
+\begin{rem} The very fact that evaluations of \emph{crystals} should induce certain \emph{differential modules} (i.e., the log connections in this case) is a familiar phenomenon (say, in the classical crystalline theory), but we have had substantial difficulty in obtaining Theorem \ref{thm-intro-logconn}.
+A major obstacle is a ``correct" description of a related cosimplicial ring $\gs_\dR^{\bullet, +}$, cf. \S \ref{sec: cosimp rings}, which is the ``de Rham variant" of the cosimplicial ring $\gs^{\bullet}$ built from the Breuil--Kisin prism.
 It turns out one needs to carefully choose certain ``variables" in $\gs_\dR^{\bullet, +}$, ---that we discovered by trial and error--- which then would make ensuing computations possible.
-(One interesting remark is that this difficulty vanishes when we consider Hodge-Tate crystals as in Thm. \ref{thmintroMWGao}.)
+(One interesting remark is that this difficulty vanishes when we consider Hodge--Tate crystals as in Thm. \ref{thmintroht}.) \end{rem}

 We now discuss the right most vertical functor in Diagram \eqref{eqintrodiag}.

 \begin{theorem} (cf. \S \ref{sec_kummersen}.)
 Let $W \in \rep_\gk(\bdrplus)$, and define

 where the right hand side consists of elements in $W^{G_L}$ which are fixed by $\gal(L/\kinfty)$ and has \emph{locally analytic action} by the $p$-adic Lie group $\gal(L/\kpinfty)$ (cf. \S \ref{seclav}).
 Then it is a finite free $K_\infty[[\lambda]]$- module such that the natural map